A Mutt in a Rut

-A Mutt in a Rut is a 1959 Warner Bros.
-Looney Tunes animated short directed by Robert McKimson.
-The short was released on May 23, 1959 and features Elmer Fudd.
+A Mutt in a Rut is a Warner Bros.
+Looney Tunes animated short directed by Robert McKimson, released on May 23, 1959, featuring Elmer Fudd.

 The story concerns Elmer's dog, "Rover", who, after watching a television show about dogs, is determined to protest how he is treated, but after going hunting, every intention to hurt or kill Elmer backfires on him...in a good way.
 This is one of only a few storylines featuring Elmer Fudd wherein nothing disastrous happens to Elmer.

 Plot

 During Elmer's absence for work, Rover indulges in his favorite TV show, The Dog Lovers Hour, where host Carlton Canine discusses the bond between dogs and their masters.
 Disturbed by the show's portrayal of mistreated dogs and the ominous notion of hunting outings resulting in only one returning, Rover reacts with fury.
 He defaces Elmer's photo, displays defiance by trashing his slippers, and growls at Elmer when confronted.

 Elmer, attributing Rover's behavior to neglect, resolves to take him hunting.
 However, Rover, fearing the hunting trip's outcome, plots to ensure his own safety by orchestrating accidents to harm Elmer.
 In a series of misadventures, Rover inadvertently saves Elmer's life by dispatching a bear and enduring an attack from a wild cat meant for Elmer.
 Despite Rover's attempts to eliminate Elmer, Elmer interprets each incident as acts of heroism, oblivious to Rover's true intentions.
 Rover's final scheme involving dynamite backfires, leading to his injury.
 Nevertheless, Elmer praises Rover for his bravery, promising him a medal.

 Realizing his wrongdoing, Rover abandons his hostile actions.
 Upon returning home, Elmer tends to Rover's injuries with compassion.
-However, upon seeing The Dog Lovers Hour again, Rover, incensed by Canine's rhetoric, attacks him on live television.
+However, upon seeing The Dog Lovers Hour again, Rover, incensed by Canine's rhetoric, attacks him on live television.Carlton Canine said For obvious reasons this program is temporary Interrupted.
+Carlton Canine running in pain when Rover is biting in the seat of his pants.
+The certain closing saying THE END.